yuhlearn/lisb/README.md

 This my attempt at implementing a complete Scheme interpreter as specified in *Revised^7 Report on the Algorithmic Language Scheme* (abbreviated *R7RS-small*).

 Why Scheme?
 Scheme is an old langue and it's very well documented.
-It also has a very simple syntax, which let's you focus on the juicy parts of implementing a programming language, namely the semantics.
+It also has a very simple syntax, which lets you focus on the juicy parts of implementing a programming language, namely the semantics.
 Scheme also has a lot of interesting features to implement, such as: first-class functions, closures, continuations, garbage collection, lexical scoping, tail-call optimization, and hygenic macros that let you extend the language by a large margin.
 Scheme is compact while at the same time very extensible.

 Why a bytecode interpreter?
 I have written simple compilers that generate assembly code before, but never an interpreter.
 Writing a feature-rich compiler on your own is hard work and writing your own bytecode interpreter makes that work a little easier.
-I didn't want to make it too easy, however, so I chose a stack-based approach instead of using the heap, which is more in line with traditional Scheme implementations.
+I didn't want to make it too easy, however, so I chose a stack-based approach instead of putting everything on the heap, which is more in line with traditional Scheme implementations.

 Much of the work is owed to the book *Crafting Interpreters*, especially the implementation of closures (which uses upvalues like in Lua).